phillarmonic/drun/README.md

 ## Status

-This is an MVP implementation with core functionality working.
+This is a feature-complete implementation with robust functionality.
+Recent additions include:
+- ✅ **Named Arguments**: Pass positional arguments by name using `--name=value` or `name=value` syntax
+- ✅ **Recipe-specific command-line flags**: Define custom flags per recipe
+- ✅ **High-performance optimizations**: Microsecond-level operations with intelligent caching

 Future enhancements may include:
-- Recipe-specific command-line flags
 - File watching and auto-execution
 - Remote includes and caching
 - Matrix builds